https-github-com-swarup-tripathy/Virtual_Interviewer/README.md

 The audio analysis can be done via deep learning or teachable machine by google to judge the candidate's audio while answering the recruiter's questions.

 **..We tried to make a difference and hope you all like it..**

+Make sure to download the models for the project to work.